uyuni-project/uyuni-rfc/accepted/00039-content-lifecycle-management.md

 Note: for Software Channels, the restore functionality does not roll back installed packages.
 It only affects contents of the channels.

 The most important entity is the *Snapshot*.
-It has a version and it contains all the information needed for re-creating a *Build* in particular state in a future:
+It has a version and it contains all the information needed for re-creating a *Build* in particular state in the future:
 * software channels reference (also the pointer which channel is the base (or "leader) in the *Build*
 * packages per channel reference
 * errata per channel